RHS Growing Guides

 Pruning and Training

-Pruning should be carried out annually, as soon as harvesting is finished – usually in late July or August, when silver leaf disease and bacterial canker are less prevalent.
-However, light formative pruning of newly planted cherry trees can be done in spring – see our guide to initial pruning.
+Pruning should be carried out annually, as soon as harvesting is finished – usually in late July or August, when the risk of silver leaf disease and bacterial canker is lower.
+Some formative pruning of young trees can be done in early spring.

 Annual pruning keeps cherry trees more compact, so they take up less space and the fruit is easier to pick and to protect from birds.
 Pruning also ensures there is a good balance of older fruiting wood and younger replacement branches.
 Acid cherries, for example, bear almost all their fruit on the previous year’s shoots, so if left unpruned the crop would be produced at the ends of overlong branches.